 Annual cash incentives under the Annual Cash Incentive Compensation Plan are intended to motivate management to focus on the achievement of annual objectives that will, among other things, improve the level of service to our customers, control the cost of service and enhance our financial performance.
-The annual cash incentive portion of the compensation package is based on a target incentive award for each executive, which is stated as a percentage of their base salary.
+The annual cash incentive portion of the compensation package is based on a target incentive award for each executive, which is stated as a percentage of their individual base salary.
 The Compensation Committee selects a target annual incentive percentage for each executive so that the executive's target total cash compensation, consisting of base salary and target annual cash incentive, when combined with the executive's target equity incentives, is generally in a range of 15% above or below the total direct compensation for the market rate for that position.
-The target incentive award for 2011 as a percentage of base salary for each of the named executive officers was: Nicholas DeBenedictis 75%; David P. Smeltzer 45%; Roy H. Stahl 40%; Karl M. Kyriss 40%; and Christopher H. Franklin 40%.
+The target incentive award for 2012 as a percentage of base salary for each of the named executive officers was: Nicholas DeBenedictis 75%; David P. Smeltzer 45%; Christopher H. Franklin 50%; Karl M. Kyriss 50%; and Christopher P. Luning 35%.